SURGERY INJURY LAWYER SERVING VICTIMS OF SURGICAL ERRORS IN NEW YORK CITY AND THE SURROUNDING AREAS

 - Insufficient Preoperative Planning – A surgeon must be well prepared for surgery by reviewing and preparing for potential complications.
 The medical team, including nurses and assistants, should also prepare by making sure all the necessary equipment is ready and available as needed by the surgeon.

-- Improper Procedures – A surgeon may take shortcuts by skipping certain steps during a surgery, which can have serious consequences.
+- Improper Procedures – A surgeon may take shortcuts by skipping certain steps during surgery, which can have serious consequences.

 - Fatigue – Surgeons typically work long shifts during which they perform multiple operations, which can easily result in fatigue.
 Tired surgeons are more likely to make mistakes than those who are well-rested.